 Committee members have provided the following articles and interviews in IP sector publications:

-- An article on tackling the stigma of disability in IP, for World Trademark Review: also see our summary here
+- A January 2020 article on tackling the stigma of disability in IP, for World Trademark Review: also see our summary here

 - The cover story, “Sense check”, for the February 2020 issue of CITMA Review, about supporting colleagues on the autism spectrum

-- An article in World Intellectual Property Review‘s June 2020 “Influential Women in IP 2020” publication, which included contributions from IP Ability committee co-leads Marianne Privett and Francesca Rivers
+- An article in World IP Review‘s June 2020 “Influential Women in IP 2020” publication, which included contributions from IP Ability committee co-leads Marianne Privett and Francesca Rivers

 - A July 2020 article for World Trademark Review, on the results of IP Ability’s 2019 launch survey and the need for better disability support in the IP professions